Pulmonary & Critical Care Medicine Fellowship Research Training | NYU Langone Health

 Pulmonary & Critical Care Medicine Fellowship Research Training

-For those who want to pursue a researched-focused career, we provide fully funded opportunities for an additional research year (or years) to pursue advanced projects.
-During your fellowship, you also have opportunities to broaden your exposure to epidemiology, biostatistics, and the state-of-the-art laboratory developments that are rapidly becoming essential to the practice of medicine in the 21st century.
-There are additional formal and didactic components that can be taken as individual courses or connected to pursue a master’s degree with the Clinical and Translational Science Institute.
+For those who seek to pursue a researched-focused career, we provide fully funded opportunities for an additional research year (or years) to focus on advanced projects and/or to lay the foundation needed to develop a career as a physician–scientist.
+During your fellowship, you also have several opportunities to broaden your exposure to epidemiology, biostatistics, bioinformatics, and state-of-the-art laboratory developments that are rapidly becoming essential to the practice of medicine in the 21st century.
+Additionally, there are formal and didactic components that can be taken as individual courses or connected to pursue a master’s degree with the Clinical and Translational Science Institute.

-Our research program occurs over the course of a three-year fellowship.
-Preparation for your capstone project begins in your first year, as you narrow down your interests to one area, which may be anything from asthma to critical care outcomes.
+Our research program occurs over the course of our three-year clinical fellowship.
+Preparation for your capstone project begins in your first year, as you narrow down your interests to one area, which may be anything from asthma to lung cancer or critical care.
 Our division conducts research in several areas that may be of interest to you.
 A core research curriculum is also a valuable part of your training.

 Fellowship Research Project

 Our faculty members advise and mentor you as you develop your research interests and project.
-Because we believe that you work harder when you are truly interested, we provide you with an opportunity to explore your research interests and passions.
+Because we believe that you work harder when you are truly interested, we provide you with different opportunities to explore your research interests and passions.

 First Year